vercel-labs/mcp-to-ai-sdk/README.md

 ## Authentication & Headers

+### OAuth Authentication

+For MCP servers that require OAuth authentication, the CLI will automatically handle the complete authentication flow:

+- Detects when a server requires OAuth authentication
+- Spins up a temporary local web server to handle the OAuth callback
+- Opens your browser to complete the authentication flow
+- Automatically captures the auth tokens and proceeds with tool discovery
+- Downloads all available tool definitions after successful authentication

+### Manual Headers

 When using `-H` flags to pass headers during tool discovery:

 - Headers are used to authenticate with the MCP server during discovery
 - Generated client files include header placeholders with `TODO` values for security
 - You'll need to replace the TODO placeholders with actual values in your runtime environment

+**Important**: While the CLI successfully downloads tool definitions from authenticated servers, you'll need to configure authentication in the generated client files for actual tool usage in your agent.

 Example generated client with headers: